How to Stop Thinking about Suicide

 • “I’m not feeling fully in control of myself, could you come over and help me get through this rough patch.
 I feel safer with someone around.”

-If the people you reach out to aren’t available or you want to connect with someone who has more experience handling these kinds of situations, try contacting a crisis support centre.
+If the people you reach out to aren’t available, or you want to connect with someone who has more experience handling these kinds of situations, we strongly recommend contacting a crisis support centre.

 5. Remind Yourself That You Can Get Through This